jimemarc/mdtest/ops_tc_library_guidelines.md

 # OPS Topology Common Library Guidelines

 ## Overview
-This document contains guidelines for teams working on topology common libraries.
+This document contains guidelines for teams working on modular framework libraries.
 The main intent is to provide solutions for common questions and provide consistency throughout different libraries, which are by nature, emergent, as new projects or improvements generate more testing needs.